-The appointed actuary determines the amount of insurance contract liabilities using the CALM, in accordance with the standards of the Canadian Institute of Actuaries (CIA), and as permitted by IFRS 4 Insurance Contracts.
-Pursuant to the CALM method, insurance contract liabilities represent the amount which, added to future premiums and investment income, will be sufficient to cover estimated future benefits, policyholder dividends and experience rating refunds, taxes (other than income taxes), commissions and fees to administer in-force policies.
+The appointed actuary determines the amount of insurance contract liabilities using the CALM, in accordance with the standards of the CIA, and as permitted by IFRS 4 Insurance Contracts.
+Pursuant to the CALM, insurance contract liabilities represent the amount which, added to future premiums and investment income, will be sufficient to cover estimated future benefits, policyholder dividends and experience rating refunds, taxes (other than income taxes), commissions and fees to administer in-force policies.
 The change in the insurance contract liabilities is included in Increase (decrease) in insurance contract liabilities in the Income Statement.